The Power of Two Choices for Random Walks: Trees

 \section{Trees}

-In this section we show that $\ttwo(T)=\Theta(|T|)$ for trees $T$ of bounded degree.
-Even more, we will show that we can even specify an arbitrary (closed) walk $W$ traversing each edge of $T$ once in each direction, and cover the vertices of $T$ in the order dictated by $W$ in linear expected time.
-This is the gist of the following result:
+In this section we show that $\ttwo(T)=\Theta(n)$ for trees $T$ of bounded degree.
+Even more, we will prove that we can even specify an arbitrary (closed) walk $W$ traversing each edge of $T$ once in each direction, and cover the vertices of $T$ in the order dictated by $W$ in linear expected time.
+This is the gist of the following result: {Theorem \ref{tree linear}} \begin{thm:tree linear} For every $d\in \N$ and every tree $T$ with maximum degree $d$, we have \end{thm:tree linear}